YousefSamm/Multi-Agent-Robotics-System-using-ROS2-Isaac-Sim/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the individual package licenses for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Individual submodules may have their own licenses.

 ## 🤝 Contributing

+We welcome contributions!
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute to this project.

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
 4. Test thoroughly
 5. Submit a pull request

+For detailed contribution guidelines, see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## 📞 Support